Raghavendra043/chatbot/Backend/README.md

 2. pip install flask
 3. pip install flask-cors
 4. In the root directory of the folder, run "python app.py"
+5. Make sure that OPENAI_API_KEY is replaced in the ChatBot class

 ### File Structure